collinprather/blog/_posts/2020-03-12-streamlit-docker-pt3.md

 Docker has a fantastic tool called "docker-compose", which allows you to easily chain together containers, and takes care of many details under the hood so that things just work.
 This is the perfect tool for our use-case.
 Below, we'll walk through how to use it!

-All the code used to add the database to our app can be found on [the `docker-compose+postgres`](https://github.com/collinprather/streamlit-docker/tree/docker-compose%2Bpostgres) branch of the repository.
-The beauty of Docker is that we do not have to make any structural changes to our app.
-All we have to do is add a bit of functionality to interact with the database.
+All the code used to add the database to our app can be found on [the `docker-compose+postgres` branch](https://github.com/collinprather/streamlit-docker/tree/docker-compose%2Bpostgres) of the repository.
+The beauty of Docker is that we do not have to make any structural changes to our app in order to interact with the database, only add a bit of functionality.

 The first step in adding the database is creating a `docker-compose.yml` file in the root of our repository.
 Mine looks like this,